activemerchant/active_merchant/SimplePay.md

 ### Responses

 The response contains all the information about the transaction, in the reponses message.
+The responses are JSON strings wilth all the information about the transaction.
 ```ruby
 res.message
 ```

+On error the response message will contain the error message.

 ## Methods